Finnoy Travel - Reviews, Stories and Tips

 Passengers arriving at Muuga Harbour usually travel by car, as the port is designed primarily for scheduled vehicle traffic rather than foot passengers.
 It’s a quiet and practical alternative to Tallinn's busy city centre ports, especially for those wanting to avoid traffic and congestion.
 As a cruise passenger, it is unlikely that you will arrive there.

 Muuga is mainly a cargo harbour, but it also serves the Eckerö Line ferry route between Muuga and Helsinki’s Vuosaari Harbour.
-While the terminal has basic check-in and waiting facilities, there are no good public transport links, so it’s best suited for travellers with their vehicle or a pre-arranged ride.
+While the terminal offers basic check-in and waiting facilities, there are limited public transport links, making it best suited for travellers with their vehicle or a pre-arranged ride.

 Public Transportation for Tallinn Cruise Visitors